 John is the Canada Research Chair in Philosophy and Cognitive Science at the University of Waterloo.

-Haider is studying the concept of property ownership by synthesizing evidence from neuroscience, psychology, anthropology, and philosophy.
-This is a collaboration of the Philosophical Science Lab and the Child Cognition Lab.
+Haider earned his MA in Philosophy from the University of Waterloo.
+During his time in the lab, he studied the concept of property ownership by synthesizing evidence from neuroscience, psychology, anthropology, and philosophy.
+This involved collaboration between the Philosophical Science Lab and the Child Cognition Lab.